jensarps/IDBWrapper/README.md

 'dbVersion' is the version number of your store.
 You'll only have to provide this if you change the structure of the store at a later time.

 'keyPath' is the name of the property to be used as key index.
-If 'autoIncrement' is set to true, the database will automatically add a unique key to the keyPath index when storing objects missing that property. 'indexes' contains objects defining indexes (see below for details on indexes).
+If `autoIncrement` is set to true, the database will automatically add a unique key to the keyPath index when storing objects missing that property.
+If you want to use out-of-line keys, you must set this  property to `null` (see below for details on out-of-line keys).

+'indexes' contains objects defining indexes (see below for details on indexes).

 'autoIncrement' is a boolean and toggles, well, auto-increment on or off.
 You can leave it to true, even if you do provide your own ids.